Miley Cyrus Rocks Black Bondage Top & Angel Wings, Sends Instagram Into A Spiral

 “I’m not ok anymore,” read another dramatic statement.

-Meanwhile, Miley has been making headlines for so many things this summer.
-She recently released a new album, which her fans loved.
+Meanwhile, Miley has been making headlines for many reasons this summer, including the recent release of her new album that had fans raving.

-She also announced her divorce from longtime love Liam Hemsworth.
-The singer then quickly moved on to a new romance with Brody Jenner’s ex, Kailtynn Carter.
-In addition, Miley also has been having a self-proclaimed “hot girl summer,” and used social media to show off her rocking bikini body.
+She also announced her divorce from longtime partner Liam Hemsworth.
+The singer then quickly moved on to a new romance with Brody Jenner’s ex, Kaitlynn Carter.
+In addition, Miley has also been having a self-proclaimed “hot girl summer,” taking to social media to show off her rocking bikini body.

-As previously reported by The Inquisitr, Cyrus’ latest bathing suit photo was posted on her older sister Brandi’s page, and showcased The Last Song star’s ample cleavage and hourglass figure in a stunning leopard-print one-piece.
+As previously reported by The Inquisitr, Cyrus’ latest bathing suit photo was posted on her older sister Brandi’s page — showcasing The Last Song star’s ample cleavage and hourglass figure in a stunning leopard-print one-piece.

-In the caption of the photo, Brandi and Miley Cyrus reveal they’re squeezing in one final summer vacation before the fall officially starts.
+In the caption of the photo, Brandi and Miley Cyrus reveal that they’re squeezing in one final summer vacation before the fall officially starts.